szazy20/Four-Square-Cipher/README.md

 # Four-Square-Cipher

-Project for Java programming course implementing the Four-Square Cipher.
+Project for Java programming course implementing the Four-Square Cipher with Model-View-Controller approach.
 Graphical interface made using Swing.

 # Application view